AllenNeuralDynamics/Rhapso/README.md

 ### Setup
 1. Access ETL Jobs:
-o	In AWS Glue, select "ETL Jobs" from the left sidebar. o	Click on "Add Job" to start a new ETL job setup.
+-	In AWS Glue, select "ETL Jobs" from the left sidebar.
+-	Click on "Add Job" to start a new ETL job setup.
 2. Configure the Job:
-o	Choose "Spark" as the ETL engine and select "Start Fresh" in the script editor. o	In the script editor, paste the contents of Rhapso/pipelines/spark_etl_pipeline.py.
+-	Choose "Spark" as the ETL engine and select "Start Fresh" in the script editor.
+-	In the script editor, paste the contents of Rhapso/pipelines/spark_etl_pipeline.py.
 3. Import Rhapso Library:
-o	Navigate to "Job Details", then scroll to "Advanced Properties". o	Under "Job Parameters", add --additional-python-modules as the key. o	For the value, input the full S3 path to the .whl file containing the Rhapso project.
+-	Navigate to "Job Details", then scroll to "Advanced Properties".
+-	Under "Job Parameters", add --additional-python-modules as the key.
+-	For the value, input the full S3 path to the .whl file containing the Rhapso project.

 ### Running the Job
-1. Adjust Job Settings for Your Data: o	Review guidelines on dataset sizes and optimal worker types [Run Parameter Configurations](#run-parameter-configurations) to ensure the Glue engine is configured correctly for your data.
+1. Adjust Job Settings for Your Data:
+-	Review guidelines on dataset sizes and optimal worker types [Run Parameter Configurations](#run-parameter-configurations) to ensure the Glue engine is configured correctly for your data.
 2. Save and Run:
-o	Save your configurations and initiate the job by clicking "Run". o	Monitor the job's progress in the "Runs" tab.
+-	Save your configurations and initiate the job by clicking "Run".
+-	Monitor the job's progress in the "Runs" tab.

 ### Monitoring
 Watch the execution in real-time and make any necessary adjustments based on the job performance and outputs.